 Replace a TRANSPOSE formula array with direct links to source cells.

-Replace these Excel functions in formulas with the cell references or values to which they evaluate.
+Replace the following Excel functions in formulas with the cell references or values to which they evaluate.
+Access these tools from the